 Angostura is the king of bitters due to its longevity.
 It would have been the only brand of bitters stocked in most bars 20 years ago.
-This bottle is instantly recognizable thanks to its oversized label, and it remains indispensable for any well-stocked bar.
+This bottle is instantly recognizable thanks to its oversized label and its yellow cap, and it remains indispensable for any well-stocked bar.